ARM-software/psa-api/doc/ext-pake/api/pake.rst

     :definition: /* implementation-defined value */

     .. summary::
-        Sufficient buffer size for inputs to `psa_pake_input()` for any of the supported PAKE algorithms, primitives and input steps.
+        Sufficient buffer size for inputs to `psa_pake_input()` for any of the supported PAKE algorithms, primitives, hash algorithms, and input steps.

     This macro can be useful when transferring inputs from the peer into the PAKE operation.